uchicago-mscapp-projects/databased_project/README.md

 Runs data cleaning on all scraped data; strips stop words, normalizes case, and selects only sentences that refer to the candidate that is the subject of the article.
 The cleaned data is then stored in JSON format and outputted to the databased/data folder.

-Notes:
- - This command will take about 1 minute to complete.
+Note: This command will take about 1 minute to complete.
- - TEST THE DOWNLOAD MECHANISMS ON A OR L'S MACHINES.
-Can we do it outside file?

 <br />